kavya-cse/python-student-management-system/README.md

-#Python-Based Student Management System with JSON Storage
+# Student Management System (CLI)

-This is a Python-based command-line application designed to manage student records efficiently.
-The system allows users to perform basic operations such as adding, viewing, searching, and deleting student data.
-All records are stored using JSON, ensuring data persistence across multiple runs.
+A Python-based command-line application to manage student records.
+This project demonstrates basic CRUD operations and data storage using JSON.

-#Features:
+## Features
--Add new student details
+- Add student details
--View all students in a structured format
+- View all students
--Search student by name
--Delete student records
+- Search student
--Clear all data (optional feature)
+- Update student information
+- Delete student record
--Data stored using JSON (persistent storage)
+- Persistent storage using JSON

-#Technologies Used:
--Python
--JSON (File Handling)

-#How to Run:
--Clone the repository
--Navigate to the project folder
--Run the program:
- python sms.py

-#Sample Output:
-Displays a menu-driven interface where users can manage student records through simple numeric choices.

-Learning Outcomes:
-Understanding of file handling in Python Implementation of CRUD operations
-Working with JSON for data storage
+## Technologies Used
+- Python
+- JSON

+## How It Works
-Building menu-driven CLI applications
+- User interacts through a menu-driven CLI
+- Data is stored in a JSON file
+- Records can be added, updated, searched, and deleted dynamically

+## Purpose
+This project was built to understand basic data management, file handling, and CRUD operations in Python.

+## Future Improvements
+- GUI interface
+- Database integration